thrackle-io/forte-rules-engine/CONFIG.md

         rule.instructionSet[0] = uint(LogicalOp.TRU);
         rule.instructionSet[1] = 1;
         rule.instructionSet[2] = 0;
-        rule.instructionSet[3] = uint(TrackerTypes.PLACE_HOLDER);
    ```
-    This example takes the tracker value from trackerId=1 and puts it in place holder 0.
+    This example takes the value from placeholder 0 and puts it in the tracker with id 1.

      ---

     `TRUM` stands for Tracker Update Mapped.
 It is a mapped tracker and requires a key to access the stored tracker value.
+Tracker values can be loaded into memory or placeholders.
 An example would be:
    ```
         effect.instructionSet[4] = uint(LogicalOp.TRUM);
         effect.instructionSet[5] = 1;